Why Should You Include Mouthwash In Your Oral Care Routine

-Including a mouth wash in your oral care regime provides an array of important benefits.
-While most of the people emphasize on brushing flossing their teeth two times in a day, the importance of a mouth wash is usually overlooked.
-But, adding a mouth wash in your oral care regime can make your smile better in a number of ways.
-Continue reading to find out about the benefits and why you should include mouth wash in oral care routine.
+Including mouthwash in your oral care regime provides an array of important benefits.
+While most people emphasize brushing and flossing their teeth two times in a day, the importance of mouthwash is usually overlooked.
+But, adding mouthwash in your oral care regime can make your smile better in a number of ways.
+Continue reading to find out about the benefits and why you should include mouthwash in oral care routine.

-If you are still looking for more reasons to use a mouth wash, then here is one more- it assists in preventing tooth decay.
+Mouthwash assists in preventing tooth decay.
 Tooth decay is a serious problem in both children and adults.
-A huge number of people between 20 and 64 age have fillings in one or more teeth.
+A huge number of people between 20 and 64 years old have fillings in one or more teeth.
 By using an effective mouth wash, you can protect your teeth from decay.

-According to dental studies and reports, 1 in every 2 individual of 30 years of age or older suffer from gum disease.
+According to dental studies and reports, 1 in every 2 individuals of 30 years of age or older suffer from gum disease.
 Some of the common signs of gum disease include: swollen gums, bleeding and inflammation of gums, which can cause tissue and bone loss if ignored.
-Mouth washes can fight gum disease by stopping the growth of bacteria in your mouth, that causes it.
+Mouthwash can fight gum disease by stopping the growth of bacteria in your mouth that causes it.

-Mouth washes can also decrease the plaque buildup.
-No matter how many times in a day you brush your teeth, small amount of plaque will unavoidably buildup on them.
-This soft and sticky element contains millions of bacteria, which in turn increases the risk for teeth decay.
-By using mouth wash you can assist in its reduction.
+Mouthwash can also decrease the plaque buildup.
+No matter how many times in a day you brush your teeth, a small amount of plaque will inevitably build up on them.
+This soft and sticky element contains millions of bacteria, which in turn increases the risk for tooth decay.
+By using mouthwash you can assist in its reduction.
 You can also consult your dentist for dental cleaning to get rid of the plaque.